Updated: Dec 13, 2021

 To put it mildly, I'm an introvert.

-My night time concerns really boil down to my caveman instincts of everything awake at night wants to eat me.
+My nighttime concerns really boil down to my caveman instincts of everything awake at night wanting to eat me!
 You don't realize how dark "dark" is until you're alone in the woods at night.
 Once the sun is down I'm in my tent reading a book or editing my photos from the day, just trying to ignore every tiny sound that happens around me.
-The only real reprieve from my fear of the night is my annoying nightly wake up to go pee allows me to get a couple minutes of peaceful star gazing.
+The only real reprieve from my fear of the night is my annoying nightly wake-up to go pee allows me to get a couple of minutes of peaceful star gazing.